Correspondence pigmented archival print 2013

 Then there were the sad ones.
 Lost souls like little Victor from British Columbia, the son of concentration camp survivors.
-He hung himself in his closet to bury their suffering while we were gone to the gymnasium for movie night.
-There was sleepy eyed John who also hung himself only weeks after returning home from two and one-half years there.
+He hung himself in his closet to bury their suffering while the group was gone to the gymnasium for movie night.
+There was sleepy eyed John who also hung himself only weeks after returning home after two and one-half years there.
 There was Sam, who was generally loathed by the others for being pompous and overdressed and forever posing.
 One afternoon, he threw himself in front of a car.
 There was Becky who was endearingly simple and quiet, though her medications had caused obesity, robbing her of her one time cheerleader looks.
 She had the brightest gold eyes anyone has ever seen and could seem rather normal until situations where she would stop and pick up things off the ground and put them in her mouth.
-There was Thad, who looked Nordic and who had spent months at a time in restraints.
-Dr. Nathan had run out of options having already maxed out the appropriate limit of Thorazine im of 1500mg.
+There was Thad, who looked Nordic and who spent months at a time in restraints.
+Dr. Nathan had run out of options having already maxed out the clinical limit of Thorazine im of 1500mg.
 He'd become riled when he found that he'd been omitted unjustly from the current TV Guide.
 One day they let him out of his binds and he ran through a huge, purportedly impregnable glass door.
 There were numerous others.
 He had found himself in the middle of the most colorful of communities.
-Children of the ultra rich, geniuses from all over the world and many for whom this place was literally, the last resort.
+Children of the ultra rich, professional geniuses from all over the world and many for whom this place was quite literally, the last resort.